AWS EMR

 - has a port open for communication with the service.

-- Slave security group
+- Cluster security group

 - only allows interaction with the master instance